nathaniel1616/4-puppy-raffle-audit/audit-data/report.md

  Total fees after selecting winner with  186  players is  306511852580896768
 ```

+3. In the logs above it will be observed that the `totalFees` is for 185 players is less than that of 184 players

 **Recommended Mitigation:**
 1. use sathMath or solidity version >0.8.0
 2. change the uint64  to uint256 in the code below.
+3. remove the uint64 type casting in the code.
 ```diff
 -    uint64 public totalFees = 0;
 +    uint256 public totalFees = 0;